• Skip to primary navigation

 Typical apple crisp is made with all-purpose flour and is loaded with refined sugar and butter.

-I’ve made a couple of easy swaps in this recipe to up the nutrient levels of this apple crisp.
+I’ve made a couple of easy swaps in this recipe to up the nutrient levels.
 The result is a dessert that will definitely satisfy that sweet tooth, but is also healthy enough to eat for breakfast!
 I promise, no one will even notice a difference!

 This healthy apple crisp recipe uses:

-• White whole wheat flour in place of all-purpose flour, which has a higher fiber content
+• White whole wheat flour: Whole wheat flour is used in place of all-purpose flour, which has a higher fiber content.

 • Coconut sugar: I eliminated the refined sugar in this recipe and replaced it with coconut sugar, a natural alternative.